richardlau/adoptium.infrastructurewiki/Ansible-AWX.md

 Once ansible is running, connect to it on the standard SSL port (443)

-Some of the playbooks we use reference the `/Vendor_Files` directory.
+TBC since some of this has been moved: Some of the playbooks we use reference the `/Vendor_Files` directory.
 This needs to be present in the `ansible/awx_task` docker container: Put the `Vendor_Files` directory on the host and run `docker cp Vendor_Files awx_task:/Vendor_Files`

 # Setting up the configuration